International Sea Glass Association Professional Members

 Hand collected Lake Erie beach glass uniquely fashioned into jewelry selections.
 A summer past time blossomed into our small business.
 We travel to markets in Northeast Ohio offering our beach glass selections.

-Beachcombing magazine is devoted to beachcombing, sea and beach glass, seashells, beach rocks, beach fossils, historical finds, ocean conservation, beach vacations, coastal decor, beach jewelry, and more.
+Beachcombing Magazine is devoted to beachcombing, sea and beach glass, seashells, beach fossils, historical finds, ocean conservation, beach vacations, coastal decor, beach jewelry, and more.
 Our readers are passionate about beach and sea glass, mudlarking, beach destinations, and unique art and products made from beach finds.
 Each issue of Beachcombing magazine brings you the stories you love about beachcombing and beach life.
 Beachcombing magazine also creates accessories, stickers, books, and more for beachcombers.
 Our community includes sea glass hunters, jewelers, artists, shell collectors, mudlarks, and rock hounds who share their stories and photos in the magazine.
-Through Beachcombing Club, Beachcombing magazine brings beachcombing experts and enthusiasts together in a video speaker series and live online events.

 Bead Boutique – Tricia Hall ✳️